 Inpatient or Outpatient?

+The first decision a family must make is whether or not the marijuana addict will benefit from therapies given in a facility, or whether the addict should receive treatments while he or she continues to live at home.
 Sometimes, addiction counselors can step in and provide advice, based on how well the addict endured the detoxification process.
 Other times, families make their decisions based on their insurance policies.
 While some policies may provide detoxification coverage, they may not provide funds to help the addict complete a rehabilitation program.

 Researchers have performed a series of studies to determine whether or not it’s more effective to treat addicts in inpatient or outpatient programs.
 The results have been a bit unclear.
 For example, a study of alcoholics published in the Journal of Consulting and Clinical Psychology, found no difference in abstinence rates between groups of people who received outpatient care and people who received inpatient care, although the researchers mention that people who were heavy users of alcohol tended to benefit a bit more from inpatient programs than people who had more moderate usage.
 This seems to indicate that, once again, the treatment that works for one addict may not work for another addict and that the program chosen must meet the needs of the addict as an individual.